Pupil Premium Strategy Statement

 - Support Teaching and Learning - Enabling staff to take part in development opportunities and attend effective training.
 Also, providing consultancy support to advise on strategies and ensure effective feedback for all pupils.

-- Mentoring and Well-Being Support - Providing a daily breakfast club offering pupils a light breakfast to ensure a healthy start to the day and improve concentration.
+- Mentoring and Well-Being Support (including transition)- Providing a daily breakfast club offering pupils a light breakfast to ensure a healthy start to the day and improve concentration.
 School rewards are presented to encourage 100% attendance.
 Delivering the PATHS programme to all pupils and offering pupil mentoring, where appropriate.

 - Support for Learning: Technology - Increasing the number of iPads available for pupils to increase motivation and engagement.